mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2013/2013-06-18-journey-back-to-our-corner-of-the-world-phuket-international-airport-suvarnabhumi-airport-auckland-international-airport/index.md

 ---
-blog: shalveena.com
+title: "Journey back to our corner of the world: Phuket International Airport - Suvarnabhumi Airport - Auckland International Airport"
+date: "2013-06-18"
 categories:
-- journal
+  - "journal"
-date: "2013-06-18"
-title: 'Journey back to our corner of the world: Phuket International Airport - Suvarnabhumi Airport - Auckland International Airport'
 ---

 Our last morning in Phuket :(